Supergirl (Kara Zor-El): Powers and abilities

 Kara flying.
 Art by Kelly Fitzpatrick and Joelle Jones.

 A yellow sun gives her the powers akin to that of Superman.
 Like all Kryptonians under a yellow sun, the current version of Kara Zor-El possesses virtually unlimited strength, stamina, and invulnerability.
 She is able to fly with super speed which she can also use on foot like Superman but unable to match speedsters like The Flash (who are empowered by an interdimensional source called the Speed Force).
-Also like Superman, Supergirl possesses super senses, super-breath, and freeze breathe, as well as multiple forms of supervision (including X-Ray, Heat, Telescopic, and Microscopic).
+Also like Superman, Supergirl possesses super senses, super-breath, and freeze breathe, as well as multiple forms of super-vision (including X-Ray, Heat, Telescopic, and Microscopic).
 Kara also has a bio-electric aura that enhances her near invulnerability and also protects her skin and her costume from dirt and tear; as such, Kara is perpetually clean.
 The Sun also provides Kara with a longer lifespan than that of a human being, to the point that she is effectively a biological immortal.
 Kara doesn't require food, water, or sleep to survive.
 She is also immune to most diseases, mental and physical, and would require a very strong strain to have a chance at affecting her.

 In the rare instances that Kara is harmed by someone matching her strength or by the use of one of her weaknesses, she can heal almost instantaneously.
 Her power surpasses most other beings, though she can be overpowered by those who rival her strength such as Black Adam, Darkseid, Despero, Doomsday, Bizarro, Wonder Woman, and Superman.

-In reality, Kara is actually older than her cousin, Clark, and spent time on Krypton before its destruction.
-As such (unlike Superman), she possesses memories of Kryptonian culture as well as her cousin's parents.

 Continued exposure to a yellow Sun will slowly increase her abilities.
 Many characters in the DC Universe have noted that Supergirl appears, at times, to be even more powerful than Superman himself.
 Superman himself states that this is because he has spent his entire life subconsciously suppressing his full powers to avoid hurting others, having been absorbing solar radiation since his infancy and raised to be considerate of how his power affects the environment around him.
 Kara, by contrast, has no such experiences or practice and so simply uses the full magnitude of her power.